CAR FREE DAY | SEPTEMBER 22

-On September 22, Care Free Day encourages motorists around the world to give up their vehicles for a day.
+On September 22nd, Car Free Day encourages motorists around the world to give up their vehicles for a day.
 The observance is also known as World Car Free Day.

 Many people around the world consider their car a necessity.
 Without it, they wouldn’t be able to zip to their destination conveniently.
 Today, an estimated 1.4 billion cars travel the roads throughout the world.
 At one time, the United States had the most car owners.
 Now China claims that prize.
-Volkswagen and Toyota manufacturer the most cars.
+Volkswagen and Toyota manufacture more cars than other companies.

 Cars offer a convenient way to get around.
 However, cars hurt the environment.
-Besides causing air pollution, cars are thought to contribute to global warming.
+Besides causing air pollution, scientists point to cars as contributing to global warming.

-One of the goals of Car Free Day is to see what life would be like without cars on the road.
-On this day, motorists are encouraged to walk or bicycle instead.
+Car Free Day aims to see what life would be like without cars on the road.
+The observance encourages motorists to walk or bicycle instead.
 The day promotes the use of mass transit for those who need to travel long distances.
 It’s also a day for cities to use their roadways in different ways.
 For example, in Sao Paulo, Brazil, horses are ridden on the streets.

 The best way to observe World Car Free Day is to simply not use your vehicle.
 If you need to go somewhere, walk or ride your bike.
-If you have a skateboard or electric scooter, use that instead.
+You may consider using a skateboard or electric scooter instead.
 Educate yourself on the role that cars play in our environment’s future.
 Research alternative energy sources for cars.

 If you decide to go car-free, share your experience on social media using #CarFreeDay.